CSC510-Group-25/CSC510_Group25_Project1/qty_calc/README.md

 **DO NOT USE THE POM.XML FILE INSIDE THIS DIRECTORY.
 It's only there to make github actions work.**

+... unless you want to build with maven.

 Also, if you're using an IDE, you can easily follow the TODO trail in each class.

 **In order to run QtyCalcTests.java without failures:**